sailingbikeruk/log4j-file-search/README.md

 ## Domain-Search-Log4j.ps1

 The script gets all windows servers for the current domain and uses Invoke-Command to check multiple systems in parallel.
-The default iniial launch is 32 systems.
+The default initial launch is 32 systems.
 You can change this figure by including the ```-ThrottleLimit``` parameter followed by the number of concurrent sessions.

 ***Example***